ruvilecamwasam/lmdynamics/README.md

 # How to use the code

 ## Figure 2: Adiabatic Regime
-Each subfigure is in a different section of the Mathematica notebook *FigAdiabatic.nb*, but you should evaluate the whole thing in order as values generated are sometimes referenced in later parts.
+Each subfigure is in a different section of the Mathematica notebook *FigAdiabatic.nb*, but you should run them sequentially as later cells sometimes reference variables from earlier ones.
 The figures will be generated and then exported to the notebook directory.
 Fig c may take some time while it calculates the frequencies of oscillation.

 ## Figure 3: Evaluating the Approximation
 This consists of two parts: a MATLAB file to generate the data, and a Mathematica notebook to plot it.